-If you have recovered from COVID-19, been fully vaccinated against the virus, or recently received a negative test result, you can receive an EU Digital COVID Certificate.
+If you have recovered from COVID-19, been fully vaccinated or received your booster against the virus, or recently received a negative test result, you can receive an EU Digital COVID Certificate.

 This certificate will allow you to travel freely to all countries within the European Union (EU), as well as to Iceland, Liechtenstein, Switzerland and Norway.
 Other countries may be added to the list in the future.